kraj/meta-altera/README.md

 Choosing Kernel Versions
 ==========================
 This layer has a few providers for the kernel.
-These are the linux-altera, linux-altera-ltsi, and linux-altera-ltsi-rt kernels.
+These are the linux-altera, linux-altera-lts, linux-altera-ltsi, and linux-altera-ltsi-rt kernels.
 There are also linux-altera-dev and linux-altera-ltsi-dev kernels which follow the current development versions of those kernels.